SimonGB/corryvreckan-simons-fun-zone/src/modules/Tracking4D/README.md

 * `reject_by_roi`: If true, tracks intercepting any detector outside its ROI will be rejected.
 Defaults to `false`.
 * `unique_cluster_usage`: Only use a cluster for one track - in the case of multiple assignments, the track with the best chi2/ndof is kept.
 Defaults to `false`
 * `max_plot_chi2`: Option to define the maximum chi2 in plots for chi2 and chi2/ndof - with an ill-aligned telescope, this is necessary for an initial alignment step.
 Defaults to `50.0`
-* `filter_same_z`: Option to exclude reference cluster pairs in the same z plane.
-Also filters out secondary clusters in the same z planes as the reference clusters.
-Will only work if your telescope planes are perpendicular to the z axis.
-Defaults to `false`.

 ### Plots produced